Milton Brewery

 The brewery was established in 1999.
 Its first beer, Pegasus, has won several awards including Joint Bronze in the 2012 CAMRA Champion Beer of Britain Best Bitter Class.
 In 2006, the brewery created the Pegasus Cup which is awarded to the Cambridge University college boat club which is most successful in the annual May Bumping Races.

-The Milton Brewery has a pub-owning sister company which operates the White Lion, Norwich, and the Devonshire Arms, Haymakers and Queen Edith in Cambridge.
+The Milton Brewery has a pub-owning sister company which owns the Devonshire Arms, Haymakers, The Rose And Crown and Queen Edith in Cambridge.